monikase/AI_Ethics/Fairness_Intervention_Playbook/2_PPFT.md

 ### 2.4 Fairness-Aware Data Generation

-Fairness-aware data generation techniques create **new synthetic training examples** in order to mitigate bias patterns present in the original dataset.
+Fairness-aware data generation techniques create **new synthetic training examples** to reduce bias in the original dataset.
-Unlike reweighting or transformation approaches, which modify the influence or values of existing data, generative methods **produce entirely new samples** designed to improve representation and reduce discriminatory patterns.
+Unlike reweighting or transformation methods, they **generate new samples** to improve representation and reduce discriminatory patterns.

-These techniques are particularly useful when fairness issues arise from **severe representation gaps, complex correlations, or privacy constraints** that limit the use of real data.
+These techniques are useful when there are **large representation gaps, complex correlations, or privacy limits** on using real data.

 ---